breitburg/KaiUIng/docs/usage.md

 </div>
 ```

-For more details, refer to the [IconListItem documentation](docs/components/IconListItem.md).

 ### ImageListItem

 The `ImageListItem` component is used to display a list item with an image.
 It can be used as follows: